Bakshi Ghulam Mohammad: Early life

+Bakshi Ghulam Mohammad was born in 1907 in a lower middle class family in the Safakadal area of Srinagar (in the then princely state of Jammu and Kashmir).
+His father, Abdul Ghaffar Bakshi, was said to have been unemployed.
+Bakshi had six siblings, four brothers and two sisters.

-Bakshi Ghulam Mohammed was born in 1907 in the princely state of Jammu and Kashmir.
-He was educated at C.M.S Tyndale Biscoe School.
-He started his career as a school teacher in Jammu and Kashmir in areas like Skardu and Leh.
-He later served in the Kashmir branch of the All India Spinners' Association.
+He was educated at C.M.S Tyndale Biscoe School upto eighth grade, which was considered a reasonable qualification at that time.
+He started his career as a school teacher in Christian missionary schools in Skardu and Leh.
+Due to family pressure, he returned to Srinagar and got married.

+In 1925, he served in the Kashmir branch of the All India Spinners’ Association and worked as a karyakarta at Gandhi Ashram in Srinagar, which was founded and based on Mahatma Gandhi’s principles for appropriate technology to tackle rural poverty.
+He was exposed to the ideas of Indian National Congress and Mahatma Gandhi during this time.
+He earned the epithet of "Kashmiri Gandhi" for his calls to boycott British goods.

 Politics in the princely state

 In 1927 Bakshi joined Sheikh Mohammed Abdullah in the agitation for securing civic and political rights for the state's Muslim population, which culminated in the formation of the Muslim Conference.
 Bakshi Ghulam Mohammad displayed talent for organisation during this period.
 He organised the students and workers and set up their unions.
 He was arrested several times during the freedom struggle including a sixteen-month term in Reasi sub-jail.
 Within the Muslim Conference party he earned the sobriquet "Khalid-e-Kashmir" after Khalid bin Walid, the great Muslim general.

 By 1938, people of all communities had joined the demand for responsible government, which had spread all over the state and the Muslim Conference's name was altered to National Conference.
 Bakshi Ghulam Mohammad worked underground during this period, keeping a step ahead of the state police.
 In 1946, during the "Quit Kashmir" movement, Bakshi Ghulam Mohammad escaped to British India when a warrant was issued for his arrest.
 He visited many places, mobilizing public opinion in favour of the Kashmir agitation.
 After Mahatma Gandhi's visit to Kashmir in August 1947 the warrant against him was withdrawn and he returned home after seventeen months.